ERC-BPGC/handbook/lidar/lidar.md

 ## Lidar Sensor

 A Lidar sensor emits pulsed light waves into the surrounding environment.
-These pulses bounce off of    obstacles and the surrounding environment as a whole and then return to the sensor.
+These pulses bounce off of    obstacles and the surrounding environment and then return to the sensor.
 The sensor then, keeps a track of time it took for the light to bounce off and thus calculating the distance between obstacles.
 Repeating this process constantly creates a real-time map of the environment.

 ### Types of Lidar Systems